IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

 ===============

 The `imap-data-access <https://github.com/IMAP-Science-Operations-Center/imap-data-access>`_
-repository provides programmatic access and a command-line utility for interacting with the API.
+repository provides programmatic access, and a command-line utility for interacting with the API.
 It is the preferred way to use the API.

-The SDC further provides a REST API that allows users to upload and download files, as well as query for file metadata.
+The SDC also provides a REST API that allows users to upload and download files as well as query for file metadata.
 The following documentation describes the various endpoints that are supported and how to use them.